Isaac Woodard: Later life and death

-Aftermath
+Legacy

 Influence on American politics

 In December 1946, after meeting with White and other leaders of the NAACP, and a month after the jury acquitted Shull, Truman established the President's Committee on Civil Rights by Executive Order 9808; a fifteen-member, interracial group, including the President of General Electric, Charles E. Wilson; academics such as John Sloan Dickey from Dartmouth College; and Sadie Tanner Alexander, a black attorney for the city of Philadelphia, as well as other activists.
 He asked them to report by the end of 1947.

 Truman made a strong speech on civil rights on June 29, 1947, to the NAACP, the first American president to speak to their meeting, which was broadcast by radio from where they met on the steps of the Lincoln Memorial.
 The President said that civil rights were a moral priority, and it was his priority for the federal government.
 He had seen by Woodard's and other cases that the issue could not be left to state and local governments.
 He said:

 It is my deep conviction that we have reached a turning point in our country's efforts to guarantee freedom and equality to all our citizens.
 Recent events in the United States and abroad have made us realize that it is more important today than ever before to ensure that all Americans enjoy these rights.
 When I say all Americans—I mean all Americans.

 On February 2, 1948, Truman sent the first comprehensive civil rights bill to Congress.
 It incorporated many of the thirty-five recommendations of his commission.
 In July 1948, over the objection of senior military officers, Truman issued Executive Order 9981, banning racial discrimination in the U.S. Armed Forces, and Executive Order 9980 to integrate the federal government.
 (Note: Facilities had been segregated under President Woodrow Wilson.)
 This was in response to a number of incidents against black veterans, most notably the Woodard case.
 The armed forces and federal agencies led the way in the United States for integration of the workplace, public facilities, and schools.
 Over the decades, the decision meant that both institutions benefited from the contributions of minorities.

 Nevertheless, polls showed opposition to Truman's civil rights efforts.
 They likely cost him some support in his 1948 reelection bid against Thomas Dewey.
 Although Truman narrowly won, Gardner believes that his continued championing of civil rights as a federal priority cost him much support, especially in the Solid South.
 Southern Democrats had long exercised outsize political power in Congress, having disfranchised most blacks there since the turn of the 20th century, but benefiting by apportionment based on total population.
 Truman's efforts threatened other changes since numerous communities across the country had restrictive covenants that were racially discriminatory.
 Because of his low approval ratings and because of a bad showing in early primaries, Truman chose not to seek re-election in 1952, though he could have done so.
 He had been exempted from the term limitations which are imposed by the 22nd amendment.